osmbe/osm-welcome-tool/README.md

 ## Testing/dev also done on nginx / phpfpm

-Glenn (@gplv2) ran this on a Laravel 5.2 Homestead Vagrant box, with recent software versions.
+[Glenn](https://github.com/gplv2) ran this on a Laravel 5.2 Homestead Vagrant box, with recent software versions.
 Since he prefers Nginx, a config is included.

 * tested on PHP 7.0.3-13+deb.sury.org~trusty+1
 * running Nginx version 1.9.11